 KBC Investment Plan

-If you have a larger amount to invest and want to put it to work, simply sign up to the KBC Easy Invest Service and our specialised fund managers will do the rest.
+If you have a larger amount to invest and want to put it to work, simply sign up to the strategy funds and our specialised fund managers will do the rest.
 Tap or click below and find out all you need to know.